A COMPLETE GUIDE TO SWATCHING

 - If you have too few stitches, try using a smaller needle.

 - If you have a perfect row gauge but your stitch gauge is off, changing the needle size will not help.
-In this case you have no other option than to swatch with a different yarn.
+But you could try using a needle of a different material, e.g. wood instead of metal.
+If this does not help, you have no other option than to swatch with a different yarn.

-- If you have a perfect stitch gauge but your row gauge is off, swatching with a different yarn is still the safest option.
+- If you have a perfect stitch gauge but your row gauge is off, swatching with a different yarn or with a needle of a different material is still the safest option.
 But in this case you also could have a look at the pattern: If the pattern gives the instructions in cm / inch instead of rows, you might be able to knit it with your gauge.

 Just remember that knitting a project with a different gauge is always a risk and might go totally wrong.
 When in doubt, contact the designer and ask for help.